|

 President on the same issue.
 I am

 sorry, wrote Jones, about this uncoordinated action.
-Jones explained what had happened,
+Jones explained what had happened, "I have learned that one of the

 Foundations former staff members, Dick Farley, has made an independent contact with